URGENT: Help Stop SB 1356 – Protect Local Representation For Your Neighborhood Streets

 Conclusion: Why This Matters

-This bill is about more than building bike lanes; it threatens to turn ACHD into a political battleground and reshape how constituents are represented in their subdistrict.
+This bill is about more than building bike lanes; it threatens to turn ACHD into a political battleground and reshape how constituents are represented in their district.
 We must act now to stop SB 1356 and keep ACHD elections fair, local, and focused on transportation—not politics.
 Take action today!

 How to testify